MobileAir/predictive-ai/README.md

 # Stock-Analysis

 This project is meant to explore the potential in today's big data enterprises.
 Though a heavily standardized approach is taken here to a benign problem, this project harps upon the wonderous possibilities with big data.
 This project combines stock prices as well as relevant news articles and tweets to predict future stock prices.
-The news and twitter data bring novelty to an otherwise benign approach to this problem. ----- Mention neural network
+The news and twitter data bring novelty to an otherwise benign approach to this problem.

 This project was done through the McGill AI Society's Accelrated ML bootcamp.
-Checkout their blogpost here #####insert blogpost
+Checkout their blogpost [here](https://mcgillai.com/)

 Contianed in this document is the journey that the data takes in order to become a prediction.